gitLabor8/natural-computing/project_GIRP/README.md

 After the game is done, the Firefox window will close and a visualisation of the max fitness, average fitness and reached height will follow.

 ### Example run
-We recorded a screen recording of the program in action named $\ver!example_run.mov!$.
+We recorded a screen recording of the program in action named `'example_run.mov'`.